ur-whitelab/hoomd-tf/README.md

 graph.save(force_tensor=forces, model_directory=directory, out_nodes=[op])
 ```

 This example computes a Lennard-Jones potential and saves the system energy in the variable `total-energy`.
-The variable will always be written by htf, but do get meaningful data in them you must ensure your ops are passed to `out_nodes`.
+The variable will always be written by htf, but to get meaningful data in them you must ensure your ops are passed to `out_nodes`.

 Often you just want a running mean of a variable, for which there is a built-in function: